We can all feel shy from time to time and so it is alright to feel a little uncomfortable in new situations and with new people.

 What can you do?

-It can be really useful to talk to someone if you feel that your shyness is keeping you from doing things that you want to do.
+Talk to someone if you feel your shyness is keeping you from doing things you want to do.
 Consider talking to your family, friends or a counsellor.

-Here are some tips that can help you start to overcome your shyness:
+Some tips to help you overcome your shyness:

 Prepare a conversation topic